NeuralControl/jazzElements/README.md

 The primary goal of this package is to help in the analysis of a chord progression and facilitate learning of jazz standards.
 It will also suggest alternative chords, progressions, scales etc
 For example, we can enter a progression as a string, ask to analyse then plot the results.
-Each cell shows the chord, its degree in the corresponding scale, and optionally the coresponding notes.
+Each cell shows the chord, its degree in the corresponding scale, and optionally the corresponding notes.
-Right know we are only searching for ionian II-V-I, II-V and V-I, but the plan is to extend to other progressions.
+Right now we have a skeleton with the basics, working on the analysis.

 [Basic Examples](https://github.com/NeuralControl/jazzTheory/blob/master/demos.ipynb)